ba1dr/wireguard-aws/README.md

 # Install and use AWS-based Wireguard
-Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04
+Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 20.04

+This is a fork of [wireguard-aws by isystem-io](https://github.com/isystem-io/wireguard-aws) repository with cumulative changes from several other forks.

 ## How use

 ### Installation
 ```
-git clone https://github.com/pprometey/wireguard_aws.git wireguard_aws
+git clone https://github.com/ba1dr/wireguard-aws.git wireguard_aws
 cd wireguard_aws
+chmod +x initial.sh install.sh add-client.sh
 sudo ./initial.sh
 ```